A Woman Thought Her Nose Was Running From Allergies, Then She Learned She Was Leaking Brain Fluid

 “Everywhere I went I always had a box of Puffs, always stuffed in my pocket.
 [It was] like a waterfall, continuously, and then it would run to the back of my throat.”

 It never stopped.
-The runny nose, and accompanying headaches, would bedevil her 24/7, interrupting her sleep, and making her just sort of shuffle through life, from exhaustion.
+The runny nose, and accompanying headaches, would bedevil her 24/7, interrupting her sleep and making her just sort of shuffle through life from exhaustion.

 “I was like a zombie.”